What is an Automotive and Watercraft Service Attendant?

 Other Automotive & Watercraft Service Attendant Job Titles

-In the United States, there were 110,000 jobs for Automotive and Watercraft Service Attendant in 2016.
+In 2016, there was an estimated number of 110,000 jobs in the United States for Automotive and Watercraft Service Attendant.
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 11,700 new jobs for Automotive and Watercraft Service Attendant by 2026.
-Due to new job openings and attrition, there will be an average of 20,000 job openings in this field each year.
+There will be an estimated 20,000 positions for Automotive & Watercraft Service Attendant per year.

 The states with the most job growth for Automotive & Watercraft Service Attendant are Utah, Idaho, and Georgia.
 Watch out if you plan on working in Montana, Alaska, or Maine.
 These states have the worst job growth for this type of profession.